 Pituitary adenomas are benign tumors that arise from one of the five types of cells present in the anterior pituitary gland.

 Depending on the cells affected, the tumor produces a hormone or another particular type:

-But some tumors produce more than one hormone, most of the time it is the production of growth hormone and prolactin together.
+But some tumors produce more than one hormone; most of the time, they have growth hormone and prolactin together.

-And other tumors that do not produce any hormones or cause the loss of the manufacture of some of the hormones of the pituitary.
+And other tumors that do not produce any hormones or cause the loss of the manufacture of some of the pituitary hormones.

 Symptoms of pituitary gland adenomas

 The clinical manifestations of pituitary adenoma will depend on two things: